acer51-doctom/acer51-doctom/README.md

 This includes the following repo:[^1]

 - acer51-doctom/how-to-JNUSTool -- Don't download Wii U system files without owning one.
 That's considered piracy[^2].
-- acer51-doctom/WiiU-Formatted-Drive-Mounter -- Do NOT use this for piracy[^2].

 [^1]: Note to developper (aka myself) that I need to update this regularly.